 Agedashi Tofu

 The sweet tentsuyu broth is iconic in Japanese cooking.
 It’s the soul of many Japanese dishes.

-To serve, place the fried tofu in a small bowl and add the sauce.
-Garnish with grated daikon, chopped scallions and dried bonito flakes before serving.
+Step 4.
+To serve, place a few pieces of tofu in a small bowl and pour some tentsuyu sauce on the tofu.
+Garnish with some grated daikon, chopped scallions and dried bonito flakes.
+Serve immediately.

 This recipe is only 264 calories per serving.

-Serve this dish with other Japanese dishes.
+Serve this dish with other Japanese dishes (such as green tea rice).
 For a healthy Japanese meal at home, I recommend the following recipes.

+Agedashi Tofu